saguileran/saguileran.github.io/_posts/en-us/2025-03-16-free-software-development.md

 The patch consists of two parts: the cover letter, which is optional but highly recommended, and the message for each commit.
 These are specified using flags in the `git send-email` command.
 Each commit generates an email containing three sections: the header, the body message, and the code differences between the current code and the proposed changes.

 1. **Header**:
    The header includes essential email metadata such as the sender(s) (`From`), recipient (`To`), and subject (`Subject`).
 The subject should provide a concise and formal description of the issue being addressed.
 It is important to use imperative verbs in the subject line, as the changes are presented as actions to be performed.
 Avoid informal language or unnecessary words.
 To track patchs use a USP email.

 2. **Body Message**:
    The body provides a detailed explanation of the issue and the proposed solution.
 This section may include longer comments, technical details, and any relevant context to help reviewers understand the changes.
 Be clear and precise, ensuring the message is informative and professional.

 3. **Code Differences**:
    This section displays the differences between the current code and the proposed changes.
 It highlights the modifications made in the patch, making it easier for reviewers to evaluate the impact of the changes.
+It is done automatically when using git send email.

 By structuring your patch email in this way, you ensure clarity and professionalism, increasing the likelihood of your patch being accepted.